blakedallen/gamelogs/README.md

 #### Nebbles (Neal) smoked hashifae & got a whimsical potion of booming voice (allows the user to speak fey, but also makes their voice incredibly loud, whispering is like screaming for 12 hours)
 #### Bel (Mollie) has 2 elvish waybread - these can act as replenishment like a short rest

-The next goal is to get a syncronator (maybe have to work for it since it's a pricey piece of equipment which can channel planar energies) that will be what ludmarillion sets them to do.
-Ludmarillion knows the way into wizard city (the password), but won't tell it unless they help him.
+The next goal is to get a syncronator that will be what ludmarillion sets them to do.
+Ludmarillion knows the way

 ### Gold
 Mollie 23